How To Grow Scotch Bonnet Peppers – Seed to Harvest

 How many scotch bonnets per plant?

 The size of your scotch bonnet yields will depend largely on two things: the size of the pot and the duration of your growing season.
-Simply put, the longer the season is and the larger the pot, the better your harvests will be.
-Generally, one scotch bonnet plant can produce 20 to 50+ ripe peppers!
+In short, the longer the season is and the larger the pot, the better your harvests will be.
+Generally, one scotch bonnet plant can easily produce 20 to 50+ ripe peppers!

 Unripe scotch bonnet MOA pepper